Tuition fee and payment

 - hold a temporary residence permit “with a view to” or “with the possibility of” permanent residency in Denmark (including Greenland and the Faroe Islands) and your permit states: “mhp. varigt ophold” or “mmf. varigt ophold”

-- hold a residence permit pursuant to section 9m of the Danish Aliens Act as the child of a parent who holds a residence permit pursuant to section 9a of the same act
+- have been granted a residence permit pursuant to Section 9M (previously 9C) of the Danish Aliens Act as a consequence of your parents having been granted residence permits pursuant to Section 9A of the Danish Aliens Act.

-- hold a dual citizenship (EU/EEA + non-EU/EEA) and decide to enter Denmark as an EU/EEA citizen.
+- have a dual citizenship (EU/EEA + non EU/EEA) and decide to enter Denmark as an EU/EEA citizen (using both citizenships to enter Denmark is not possible).

 If based on your residence permit, you are exempted from paying tuition fee, you are obligated to inform the Faculty of any and all changes in relation to your residence permit, e.g if your residence permit is revoked or become invalid, or you are awarded a different type of residence permit than the one based on which you have been exempted from paying tuition, by sending an email to firstname.lastname@example.org.
 The Faculty will then consider anew whether or not you are able to be exempted from having to pay tuition for the remainder of your studies on the degree programme.

-If you wish to apply for an exemption of tuition fees, you must document your residential status by submitting a copy of your residence permit as well as a copy of your residence card.
+If your residence permit exempts you from having to pay application and tuition fees, you must document this by submitting a copy of your residence permit as well as a copy of your residence card when you apply for admission.

 *NOTE: the country, which issued your permanent residence permit, may revoke your permit if you leave the country to live somewhere else.
 It is your responsibility to research the consequences of your relocation to Denmark.
 If your permanent residence permit is revoked you will have to pay tuition fees like all other non-EU/EEA citizens.